4d-go-mobile/sdk/docs/NotDocumentedActionResponse.md

 Then implement the vcard export in your web endpoint, for instance 4DAction `vCardExport` method

-You could use [PIM](https://github.com/mesopelagique/PIM) to create a vcard and send it
+You could use [PIM](https://github.com/mesopelagique/PIM) to create a vcard from your data and according to contact primary key, and send it to mobile app which open the url